dapritchard/jiraworklog/README.md

 * `col_formats`: a mapping of entries providing various column parsing information.

     The `start` and `end` columns specify the formats in which the datetimes are provided.
-For example, a datetime like `2021-01-29 15:45` following a year-month-day hour-minute format would be parsed using the formatting string `%Y-%m-%d %H:%M`.
-The datetimes are parsed by the Python function `strptime` and which has formatting rules as described in the [strftime() and strptime() Format Codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) section of the datetime Python documentation.
+As an example, consider the datetime format `2021-01-29 15:45` representing the datetime of January 29th, 2021 at 15 hours and 45 minutes after midnight.
+The formatting string for this datetime format would be `%Y-%m-%d %H:%M`.
+The datetime entries are parsed by the Python function `strptime` which has formatting rules as described in the [strftime() and strptime() Format Codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) section of the datetime Python documentation.

     * `start`: a string specifying the worklogs start datetime format.
 This should be omitted or `null` if there is no start datetime column.
     * `end`: a string specifying the worklogs end datetime format.
 This should be omitted or `null` if there is no end datetime column.